torabian/fireback/docs/docs/fields.md

 The type one, is a specific type to Fireback.
 It means, you are targeting another table as a `one-to-one` relationship.
 The different with `object` is, in this type managing the data, deleting it is not depending on the parent entity, they are just being related over a loose relation.

-## Type: arrayp
+## Type: slice

-Arrayp, is an array type which would store primitives in Fireback.
-For example, if you decided to use array strings in a DTO, then you can define the `type: arrayP`.
+slice, is an array type which would store primitives in Fireback.
+For example, if you decided to use array strings in a DTO, then you can define the `type: slice`.
 Now, the primitive itself needs to be defined on a separate property called: `primitive`.
 For example:

 ```
 - name: capabilities
-  type: arrayP
+  type: slice
   primitive: string

 ```